Library

 • The sight of blood is frightening for many people, especially when an injured cat is bleeding.
 With quick first aid, the situation is not as scary.
 An injured pet is scared and in pain so be sure to take precautions to avoid being bitten.
 You may need to use a muzzle or have someone restrain your cat while you provide first aid.
 Keeping wounds covered with pressure to slow the bleeding is the first step.
 Minor injuries may be manageable at home, but larger wounds and internal wounds require immediate veterinary care.

-• Broken nails are acute painful injuries that require first aid, and in some cases, a veterinary visit.
-Nails are made up of a collection of blood vessels and nerves covered by a hard protective layer of keratin.
+• Broken nails are acute, painful injuries that require first aid, and in some cases, a veterinary visit.
 Bleeding should initially be controlled with pressure from gauze or a towel, followed by cauterizing powder if needed.
-Any remaining damaged part needs to be removed which usually requires veterinary care.
-Depending on the level of the break, your cat may need to be sedated and/or the area numbed with a nerve block prior to trimming the nail above the break.
-Depending on the severity, a bandage may be placed to protect the injury.
-Antibiotics and pain medications may be prescribed if indicated.
+Any remaining damaged part needs to be removed, which usually requires veterinary care.
 Broken nails are best prevented by keeping all nails short through regular trimmings.

 • Medical emergencies occur suddenly and without warning.
 It is important for all cat owners to have a basic understanding of common veterinary medical emergencies and basic first aid for their pets.
 This handout provides guidelines you can follow in the event that your cat is experiencing shock and/or requires rescue breathing or CPR.
 In any emergency situation with your pet, contact your veterinarian or closest emergency facility immediately.